chetrambassit121/fearless_restful_api/README.md

 <b><h3>POTENTIAL FUTURE CHANGES</h3></b>
 1. Creating more fields (price, made_from, etc...) for the Items Model for more data and backend experience
-2. Connecting this API to a JavaScript Framework (React, AngularJS) for better frontend experince
+2. Connecting this API to a JavaScript Framework (React, AngularJS) for better frontend experience
 3. User Authentication System